 \section{Introduction}

 Since the very first detection of a gravitational wave event by LIGO in September 2015 \cite{Abbott:2016blz}, the LIGO-Virgo-KAGRA (LVK) collaboration has reported nearly a hundred gravitational-wave (GW) events from the coalescence of compact binary systems \cite{TheLIGOScientific:2016pea,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,LIGOScientific:2021djp}.
 These broad-band GW detectors are able to detect a wide range of compact binary coalescences (CBC) masses and are even sensitive to the merging of hypothetical subsolar mass (SSM) compact objects $m< 1 M_\odot$.
 As stellar evolution models predict that neither black holes (BH) nor neutron stars can be significantly lighter than one solar mass, the detection of SSM compact objects would clearly indicate a new formation mechanism alternative to the classical scenario.
 The discovery of an SSM merger would therefore have revolutionary implications for astrophysics, cosmology and fundamental physics.

-Several GW searches for CBCs having at least a component mass of less than 1 $M_\odot$ have been carried out using the Advanced LIGO-Virgo data~\cite{LIGOScientific:2018glc,LIGOScientific:2019kan,Nitz:2021mzz,LIGOScientific:2021job,LIGOScientific:2022hai} with no firm detection.
+Several GW searches for CBCs having at least a component mass of less than 1 $M_\odot$ have been carried out using the Advanced LIGO-Virgo data~\cite{LIGOScientific:2018glc,LIGOScientific:2019kan,2021ApJ...915...54N,2021PhRvL.127o1101N,LIGOScientific:2021job,LIGOScientific:2022hai,2022PhRvD.106b3024N} with no firm detection.
 However, in the latest LIGO-Virgo observing run, O3b \cite{LIGOScientific:2021djp}, three candidates of SSM binary black hole events were reported \cite{LIGOScientific:2022hai}.
-One candidate found in O2 data~\cite{Phukon:2021cus} were also analysed in~\cite{morras_analysis_2023}.
+One candidate found in O2 data~\cite{Phukon:2021cus} was also analysed in~\cite{morras_analysis_2023}.
 Those triggers are not classified as \textit{confirmed SSM GW events} but rather as \textit{candidate events} due to their false alarm rate (FAR) being too large to confidently claim for the existence of such revolutionary objects.
-However, these candidates are very promising and, as the sensitivity of the detectors improves and observation time is accumulated \cite{LVK_prospect_2020}, the perspectives for the future detection of an SSM compact object are hopeful.
+However, as the sensitivity of the detectors improves and observation time is accumulated \cite{LVK_prospect_2020}, the perspectives for the future detection of an SSM compact object are hopeful.